 ML can put vast troves of data — increasingly captured by connected devices and the Internet of Things (IoT) — into a digestible context for humans.

-If you manage a manufacturing plant, your machinery is likely hooked up to a network.
-Connected devices feed a constant stream of data about functionality, production and more to a central location.
+For example, if you manage a manufacturing plant, your machinery is likely hooked up to a network.
+Connected devices feed a constant stream of data about functionality, production and maintenance needs to a central location.
 Unfortunately, it’s too much data for a human to sift through — and even if they could, they would likely miss most of the patterns.

-In contrast, ML can rapidly analyze the data as it comes in, identifying patterns and anomalies.
+ML algorithms can rapidly analyze the data as it comes in, identifying patterns and anomalies.
 If a machine in the manufacturing plant works at a reduced capacity, an ML algorithm can catch the problem and notify decision-makers that it’s time to dispatch a preventive maintenance team.

 Deep learning has excellent promise in business.
-While older ML algorithms can plateau after capt uring a specific amount of data, deep-learning models continue improving performance as more data is received.
+While simpler ML algorithms can plateau after capturing a specific amount of data, deep-learning models continue improving performance as more data is received.
 They are far more scalable, detailed and independent.

 AI isn’t a replacement for human intelligence and ingenuity — it’s a supporting tool.
 While the technology may not be able to complete commonsense tasks in the real world, it is adept at processing and analyzing troves of data much faster than a human brain.
 AI software can take data and present synthesized courses of action to human users, helping us determine potential consequences and streamline business decision-making.